TIEMC-RBC

 Messrs.
 Edmunds and Steciw have sued RBC, as representative plaintiffs, and TIEMC has also sued RBC on account of the ponzi-type scheme.

-If certified by the Court, the Class Proceeding would be brought on behalf of all Class Members.
-Class Members would be those persons in Alberta or elsewhere in Canada (including corporations, partnerships, trusts and the estates of persons) who subscribed for shares in TIEMC between 2002 and 2012.
+The Class Proceeding is brought on behalf of all Class Members.
+Class Members are those persons in Alberta or elsewhere in Canada (including corporations, partnerships and trusts) who subscribed for shares in TIEMC between 2002 and 2012.

-The proposed Class Proceeding seeks financial compensation on behalf of the proposed Class Members.
+The Class Proceeding seeks financial compensation on behalf of the Class Members.
 TIEMC’s claim also seeks compensation for its shareholder investors, but that claim is not subject to the Class Proceedings Act.

 Class Members bear no financial responsibility for the prosecution of the Class Proceeding.